portworx/px-docs/portworx-on-ecs.md

 # export AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXXXX
 ```

-### Step 2: Create an ECS cluster with EC2 instances
+### Step 2: Create an ECS cluster named ecs-demo
-In this example, we create an ecs cluster called `ecs-demo` in the US-WEST-1 region.
+In this example, we create an ECS cluster called `ecs-demo` using EC2 instances in the US-WEST-1 region.

 We strongly recommend using a Linux AMI with a newer distro compared to the default ECS AMI.
 The default ECS AMI uses an older distro and Docker 1.11.